defuse/defuse.github.io/content/posts/zecsec-roadmap-for-2023.md

 Transparent addresses and transactions offer users the ability to transact transparently, with consent, whenever they wish to do so.
-However, the high transparent usage might be a sign that some users misunderstand the privacy level provided by transparent transactions, or that users are forced into making parts of their transactions transparent by third-parties who do not fully support shielded addresses.
+However, the high transparent usage might be a sign that some users misunderstand the privacy level provided by transparent transactions or that users are forced into making parts of their transactions transparent, i.e. by third-parties who do not fully support shielded addresses.

 I know of at least one anecdote where someone put themselves at risk by using a